So you've finished writing your new adventure film. It has everything you can imagine, with a very evil villain

 - Much of the original sword fight that would have been between Indy and the swordsman he shot instead made it into the sword fight at the end of Temple of Doom (where Indy tries the same thing, but his gun is missing).

 - The minecart chase was originally planned for Raiders (and even storyboarded) but had to be cut for pacing reasons.

-- Indy was originally to find the headpiece to the Staff of Ra in Shanghai, but the scene was cut before shooting, but major parts of it (like him using the rolling disk) is in the opening of "Temple".
+- Indy was originally to find the headpiece to the Staff of Ra in Shanghai, but the scene was cut before shooting.
+Elements of it (like Indy covering from gunfire behind a rolling gong) are in the opening of "Temple".